imbo/imbo/tests/behat/README.md

-Given I use :publicKey and :privateKey for public and private keys Given the query string parameter :name is set to :value Given the query string parameter :param is set to the image identifier of :path
+Given I use :publicKey and :privateKey for public and private keys Given the query string parameter :name is set to :value Given the query string parameter :param is set to the image identifier of :path Given I generate a short URL for :path with the following parameters: <PyStringNode>

 When I request the previously added image
 When I request the previously added image using HTTP :method